overextended/overextended.github.io/docs/ox_inventory/Guides/stashes.md

 ## Example resource

-We put together an example resoruce showcasing how to properly utilise the stash API:
+We put together an example resource showcasing how to properly utilise the stash API:

 <div style={{width: 'fit-content'}}>
 	<a href="https://www.github.com/overextended/ox_inventory_examples">